ev3lessons/FLL-Tutorials/CoachCorner/_posts/2018-12-26-Dealing-with-Shyness .markdown

  **Inform the Judge Advisor:**

 Contact the Tournament Director and Judge Advisor ahead of time and let them know the situation.
-If jduges are informed ahead of time, they will be understanding of the student.
+If judges are informed ahead of time, they will be understanding of the student.

 **Allow the student to read his/her part:**